uutzinger/RTIMULib2-Teensy/README.md

 where "..." represents the path to the RTIMULib2-Teensy directory.
 The directory is set up so that there's no need to copy the libraries into the main Arduino libraries directory although this can be done if desired.

-### BitBucketsIMY
+### BitBucketsIMU

 This sketch implements IMU for FRC team 4183 to communciate with RoboRIO and transmit data over SPI interface.
-The sketch attempts reporting all data and has ability to turn on/off features.
+The sketch attempts reporting all data and has ability to turn on/off features of the fusion algorithm.
 It does not yet have ability to initiate run time calibration for accelerometer and compass.
 SPI code is not yet implemented but USB-serial communication is used.

 ### TeensyMagCal